SkriptLang/docs/src/content/docs/scripting/cooldowns.md

 ## Command Cooldowns

-If you want to add a cooldown to a custom command, Skript has you covered with built-in support.
-You can add a `cooldown:` field directly to your command, just like you would add a `permission:` or `description:`.
+If you want to add a cooldown to a custom command, you can add a `cooldown:` field directly to your command, just like you would add a `permission:` or `description:`.
 Here's a basic example:

 ```applescript
 command /kit: